 - age and life expectancy

-- the presence of other health conditions
+- the presence of other health conditions, particularly cardiovascular disease

 - how long a person has had diabetes

 - problems with the smallest arteries in the body